cwcarden/pirigation/README.md

     Type in:  "from pirigation import db", then "db create_all()" This creates the database and database tables.
 4. To run with flask, navigate to root of flask directory where "start.py" file is located.
 Run ython3.7 start.py

+ToDo:
+Need to rewrite database tables to work with new weather methods.